sumanadr/intelligence/docs/_build/html/_sources/neuroscience/signal-decomposition.rst.txt

 Signals, electric potential or stimulations, are usually decomposed into different modes to study a system.
 The most prominant application is the measured signals, but stimulations should also be decomposed to study the response.

+Why would we expect the decomposition of signal in a brain to have any significance? **For a neural system of tiny elements to really work out a complicated problem, I expect that some of the neurons have to work collectively in order to solve the problem.** Such collective phenomona might generate observable signals in fMRI etc if the collective neurons are clustering in space.
+In this case a spherical harmonic decomposition would be able to detect some of the features.
+Well, this is a little doubtful because the activities might not be global.

 Measurement